linuxliste/OSF/README.md

 The HEX file to upload is the one you downloaded from this github site at step 1.
 It is named OSF_TSDZ8_Vxx_xx.hex where xx.xx is a version number.

-Note: while flashing, the motor should not be powered by the battery.
+While flashing, the motor should best not be powered by the battery.
 Disconnect it or at least power it OFF.
 In principe, the Jkink will provide power to the controller (at least if it is a Jlink clone device).
-It seems possible to keep the motor connected the display but do not press any button on the display.
+It seems possible to keep the motor connected to the display but do not press any button on the display.

+Note: if you are using an original Segger Jlink device, you probably have to configure it to let it generate the power supply on the pin Vref in order to provide power supply to the controller.
+Otherwise, you can try to power on the controller with the battery (and pressing the power button on the display).
+Still I did not tested this method.

-# 5.Flash the file wwith your preference
+# 5.Flash the file with your configuraton

 Flash the HEX file your created at step2 in the same way, you flashed the firmware.

 Note:
-There is normally no need to re-flash the firmware each time you change the HEX file with you preferences.
+There is normally no need to re-flash the firmware each time you change the HEX file with other preferences.

 Still if there are deep changes (in the firmware and/or the sheet), the Version nr in the sheet will be changed.
-When the controller starts running, it will check that the firmware is compatible with the parameter version.
+When the controller starts running, it checks that the firmware is compatible with the parameter version.
-If not, it will runs with default internal parameters.
-In the future, this would be change in order to provide an error code on the display (and it will block the motor).
+If not, it provides an error code  E09 on the display (and blocks the motor).

-# IMPORTANT NOTES
-* Installing this firmware will void your warranty of the TSDZ8 mid drive.
-* We are not responsible for any personal injuries or accidents caused by use of this firmware.
-* There is no guarantee of safety using this firmware, please use it at your own risk.
-* We advise you to consult the laws of your country and tailor the motor configuration accordingly.
-* Please be aware of your surroundings and maintain a safe riding style.
+# 6. Fine tune one parameter.

+The motor use hall sensors to know the position of the rotor and syncronize the magnetic flux.
+There can be minor differences in the positions, the sensitivity and the hysteresis of those sensors.
+Optionnally, you can fine tune one parameter (the "global offset" applied to hall sensors).

+If you want to do this step, you have to:

+* REMOVE THE CHAIN FROM THE MOTOR!! (so the motor can freely run without driving the wheel)
+* install on you PC (windows) a tool uc_probe provided by Infineon at this link https://infineoncommunity.com/uC-Probe-XMC-software-download_ID712 .
+It requires that you fill in the register form to dowload it.
+- once unzip and installed, run this software
+- in to upper left corner, select settings and then select the options Jlink, 4000 kHz , SWD and little endian.
+- in the menu File, select Open and in the file explorer, go to the folder where you put this TSDZ8 and select the file "test_uc_probe.wspx"
+- in the lowest panel named "Symbol browser", there should be a file name displayed ("mtb-example-xmc-gpio-toggle.elf").
+It could be that it do not work the first time you try because I expect the software uses an absolute path to the file (and you are using your own path).
+In this case, click on the ELF button and it will open a popup to select the HEX file.
+In this popup, go to folder build/last_config and select the file named "mtb-example-xmc-gpio-toggle.elf".
+This step should not be required if you reopen the software later on.
+- the central panel should now displays different fields and boxes.
+- power on the motor (with the battery and the display) and connect the Jlink device between the motor and the PC.
+- in uc_probe, in the upper left corner, click on the Run button (green arrow).
+- you should see some values that this program collects from the controller.
+- the first row of fields are just for information.
+- the ON/OFF button near "Testing" allows to switch between normal running mode and Testing
+- when ON, the motor should immediately start running (do not forget to remove the chain before this step).
+- you can change the 2 sliders just below.
+Set the duty cycle in order to let the motor run quite fast (depends on the battery voltage) without driving a to high current.
+- the principle consists to change the "Offset" slider position in order to get the lowest "Average current" for a given "Duty cycle"
+- the offset value providing the lowest average current has to be noted and filled in the XLS configurator.
+- generate a new configuration file and flash it like in step 5.

+Note: when Testing is ON, the firmware discard the wheel speed sensor (because the Jlink uses the same connector).
+If Jlink is connected while Testing is OFF, the firmware will give an error on the display (after a short delay) because it does not get the expected signal from the speed sensor.
+To avoid this error, you can enable the option "Assist with error".

 # Developper